carrierwaveuploader/carrierwave/README.md

 You'll also need to include it in your Uploader:

-    class AvatarUploader < Merb::Upload::Uploader
+    class AvatarUploader < Stapler::Uploader
-      include Merb::Upload::RMagick
+      include Stapler::RMagick
     end

-The RMagick module gives you a few methods, like `Merb::Upload::RMagick#crop_resized` which manipulate the image file in some way.
+The RMagick module gives you a few methods, like `Stapler::RMagick#crop_resized` which manipulate the image file in some way.
 You can set a `process` callback, which will call that method any time a file is uploaded.

-    class AvatarUploader < Merb::Upload::Uploader
+    class AvatarUploader < Stapler::Uploader
-      include Merb::Upload::RMagick
+      include Stapler::RMagick

       process :crop_resized => [200, 200]
       process :convert => 'png'